souravdatta/rules/README.md

 corresnponds to binary value 00011110, hence, the rule configuration is
 - \(1, 1, 1\) -> 0, \(1, 1, 0\) -> 0, \(1, 0, 1\) -> 0, \(1, 0, 0\) ->
 1, \(0, 1, 1\) -> 1, \(0, 1, 0\) -> 1, \(0, 0, 1\) -> 1, \(0, 0, 0\) ->
+0.

-0. Alternatively, the first line could be a binary specification of the 8 bits like
+The first line could also be a binary specification of the 8 bits like

 `(binary` `0` `0` `0` `1` `1` `1` `1` `0)`